 Getting outdoors in Santa Clara

-With 33 parks covering 247 acres, Santa Clara offers residents plenty of ways to get outdoors and active.
+With 33 parks covering 247 acres, residents have plenty of ways to get outdoors and be active.
 The city also offers the George F. Haines International Swim Center with an Olympic-sized pool and three community swimming pools, a teen center, senior center a youth soccer park and:

 - 27 public tennis courts